Joanna

 Helen is from Brooklyn.
 From her Barcalounger, wrapped in a terrycloth robe, she watches Fox and opines.
 “New Yorkers are tough.
 We tell it like it is.
 That’s why I like Trump.
 And that Biden!
 Can’t stand him!”
 I say nothing.

 When I signed up for MOW, my friend John became my wingman.
 I would make the deliveries and he would drive the getaway car.
-Our first customer of the day was Glenna.
-White-haired, stooped and petite, but bright-eyed, she was hard of hearing (an affliction John and I shared with her).
-Getting her attention required a lot of banging and pressing an ear close to the door to suss out a muttered “I’m coming” or “Leave it on the counter.”
+Our first customer of the day was Joanna, white-haired, stooped and petite, but bright-eyed.
+She was hard of hearing (an affliction John and I shared with her).
+Getting her attention required a lot of banging and pressing an ear close to the door to catch a muttered “I’m coming” or “Leave it on the counter.”
 After John left town, I kept him updated on our customers.
-One day Glenna’s name disappeared from the clipboard list.
-I texted John: “Maybe Glenna came into a fortune and can pop for real restaurant meals!”
-But we knew the bell had tolled.
+Then Joanna disappeared from the clipboard list.
+Had the bell tolled for her?

-I was reading an opinion piece in the Tampa Bay Times when my eye glanced over to the obits, and there, hidden among more grand obituaries, were three small lines: Sanders, Glenna of Blacksburg, VA and St. Petersburg died on August 31, 2020.
+I was reading an opinion piece in the Tampa Bay Times when my eye glanced over to the nearby obits, and there, hidden among more grand obituaries, were three small lines: Finlay, Joanna of Richmond, VA and St. Petersburg died on August 31, 2020.
 Full obit at … I immediately texted John and we each read the obituary.
-My jaw dropped as I read about her background and accomplishments.
 She was fluent in French, taught in US Army Base Schools in Germany (where I spent my elementary school years), and played the piano and sang, financing her travels in Europe.
-She got a master’s degree in art education at Virginia Tech, founded an art gallery and supported the Virginia Tech Chamber Music Orchestra where her husband was a public relations director for the university.
+She got a master’s degree in art education, founded an art gallery and supported the Richmond Chamber Music Orchestra.
 Like my mother, she drank martinis and was a member of Colonial Dames of America.
-I had not stopped reading the obit when John texted that Glenna’s then-husband, Howard, had been his customer for many years when John provided printing service for the university.

 There are many conversations in our lives that should have been.
 If only I had knocked, brought in the meal, and said, “Can we chat?”